eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- change |file| to temp_file later (admin controller ln.
+240, currently it's called file, same as the iterator of its parent block)
+- Use application_ helper size_breakpoints in admin controller instead of own method.
 - Server side verification of file -> image
 - There's a bug with blog tab JS where it incorrectly goes remembers the first post that you load -> Checked, couldn't make it bug.
 - Nav menu looks a bit off on nexus 7 (contact us button) -> done, changed font-size from .navMenu a to .navMenu span then added a declaration on the /* tablet css */ part of the file